 This analysis is from a regional perspective using average production data, average conversion factors, and average removal rates.
-In order to minimize feedstock procurement costs, the Department expects that Abengoa Bioenergy would target highly productive acreage capable of sustaining higher removal rates.
-Further, substantial precedent for future productivity growth exists (BRDB 2008), meaning that more crop residue is expected to be available in the future.
+Actual yield and sustainable removal rates would vary considerably throughout the region of influence.
+As previously stated, the Department expects that Abengoa Bioenergy would target highly productive acreage with relatively low soil resource concerns, capable of sustaining higher removal rates.
+Therefore, the estimates generated using average data likely underestimate the amount of targeted crop residues available.
+Further, in this analysis DOE assumes that Abengoa would use only targeted crop residues to meet feedstock demand.
+Substantial precedent for future productivity growth exists (BRDB 2008), meaning that more crop residue is expected to be available in the future.
+Corn grain yields have risen steadily over the past 35 years at an average annual change of 1.7 bushels per acre (11 metric tons per square kilometer) even while fertilizer inputs have declined.
+This equates to an average annual increase of 0.04 dry tons of corn stover per acre (9.0 dry metric tons per square kilometer).
+This trend is expected to continue as biotechnology transforms agriculture by making genetically altered varieties available (USDA and DOE 2005).
+As crop yields increase, the amount of residue generated increases and the amount of land needed to meet biorefinery demand decreases.
 Relative to the above estimates, these additional considerations are expected to reduce both the percentage of total residue and the acreage needed for crop residue procurement.

-Based on this analysis, DOE concludes the following:
+Based on this regional perspective analysis, DOE concludes the following:

-Considering the excess of crop residue, the biorefinery would have flexibility in selecting feedstock procurement acreage,

-- This flexibility would allow the biorefinery to target productive acreage capable of sustaining higher removal rates in order to reduce procurement costs, - This economically induced procurement system would tend to target land already used for crop production and not target land in less-intensive use, and - Since harvestable, targeted crop residues exceed anticipated biorefinery demand, supply and demand principals indicate there would be no incentive to produce more crop residue for the purpose of meeting demand.
+- Considering crop residue supply largely exceeds the total feedstock demand, the biorefinery would have flexibility in selecting feedstock procurement acreage, - This flexibility would allow the biorefinery to target productive acreage capable of sustaining higher yields and removal rates in order to reduce procurement costs, - This economically induced procurement system would tend to target land already used for crop production and not target land in less-intensive use, - Since harvestable, targeted crop residues exceed anticipated biorefinery demand, supply and demand principals indicate there would be no incentive to produce more crop residue for the purpose of meeting demand, and - Biorefinery demand for crop residue is not expected to change land use type.

-The Department also considered how the biomass purchase contract in conjunction with crop residue demand could impact land use.
-Preliminary information in the draft biomass purchase contract indicates the value of the biomass is an order of magnitude lower than the value of the grain.
-There are input costs associated with grain production and mainly opportunity costs associated with crop residues (Section 4.1.1.2), but the value comparison illustrates that crop residue is a byproduct and producers would not likely change land use based solely on the opportunity to sell the residue.
+The Department also considered how the biomass purchase contracts with the biomass harvesting firm and individual landowner/producers in conjunction with crop residue demand could impact land use.
+Preliminary pricing information from Abengoa Bioenergy (Bancks 2010a) indicates the value of the biomass is an order of magnitude lower than the value of the grain.
+There are input costs associated with grain production and mainly opportunity costs associated with crop residues (Section 4.1.1.1.2), but the value comparison illustrates that crop residue is a byproduct and producers would not likely change land use based solely on the opportunity to sell the residue.
 Further, because it would pay for the rights to the contracted acreage, Abengoa would be expected to contract only as much acreage as needed to reasonably ensure biorefinery operations.
-Therefore, the biomass purchase contract would provide an incentive for contracted producers to keep cropland as cropland and would have no apparent impact on land that is not contracted.
+Therefore, the biomass purchase contract would provide a small incentive for contracted producers to keep cropland as cropland and would have no apparent impact on land that is not contracted.